Kate Alexa

-Kate Alexa Gudinski (born 2 March 1988) is an Australian pop rock singer and the daughter of the late Australian music promoter Michael Gudinski, AM.
+Kate Alexa Gudinski (born 2 March 1988) is an Australian former pop rock singer–songwriter and the daughter of the late Australian music promoter Michael Gudinski, AM.
 Alexa first hit the spotlight in 2004 when her song "Always There" was featured in the Channel 7 series Home and Away.
 After supporting the Backstreet Boys on their Australia tour, her third single "All I Hear" shot straight into the ARIA top ten, and stayed inside the top twenty for eight weeks.

 Background

 Alexa's career began when she was thirteen and wrote her first song, then the following year she started doing demos.
 "Colors of the Rainbow" was the first song she recorded, stating "It's a really fun song, but I don't think I'm ever going to play it for anyone".

 She then went on to sign a record deal with her father's label, Liberation Music, in mid-2004.